Tinkerforge/doc/en/source/Hardware/Bricks/Servo_Brick.rst

 .. warning::
  If you use the same power supply for your ESC and the Servo Brick, additionally you have to remove the black (GND) wire too.
-It seems that the most ESCs will draw their current not over the power supply cable of the ESC but over the GND pin of the Servo Brick.
-This can lead to a destroyed Servo Brick.
-At the first tests have an eye on the current measurement in Brick Viewer.
+If you don't remove it, motor current can flow through the servo brick and can destroy current measurement circuit.

 Error LED